By Jun P. Espina | Last updated on March 31st, 2021 at 10:59 am

 Among Christians, C. S. Lewis asked: Why can’t we all be obviously “nicer” than the unbelievers?
 Our focus is “newness” not “kindness” as we quote endlessly Paul’s “if anyone is in Christ, he is a new creature.”
 The wife of an American missionary, for example, got irritated with the taxi driver talking trash.
 She quipped: “Are you a born-again Christian?”

 We cannot be “nicer” when we forget that our conversation with the unbelievers is the discussion between light and darkness.
 When Christ taught the Samaritan woman about worship, she responded: “Our fathers worshiped in this mountain, and you people say that in Jerusalem is the place where men ought to worship.”
 (John 4:20) Everyone has his own Theology, even among Christians.
 The fact remains that if we sow kindness, God will reward us.

-I have a pastor-friend who is not tired being nice to people, even to those who mocked him.
+I have a pastor friend who is not tired of being nice to people, even to those who mocked him.
 As a close friend, he confided to me his frustrations about people.
 Facebook roared with appreciation for him when the news of his death circulated.
 People are just like that.
-They hate you as a Christian, but remember you at the same time as the light they haven’t seen with their kinsfolk.
+They hate you as a Christian but remember you at the same time as the light they haven’t seen with their kinsfolk.
 Showing kindness without expecting acceptance is just a very special trait.

 Be Kind Without Expecting a Reward

 Charles H. Spurgeon once said: “A good character is the best tombstone.
 Those who loved you and were helped by you will remember you when forget-me-nots have withered.
 Carve your name on hearts, not on marble.”
 I think Spurgeon is right: we need to be kind expecting no form of reward, for the truest reward or payment of our kindness is the happy remembrance of our good character by the people affected by our benignity.